Swift Project Management#

 To work with a project on Windows WSL, the SourceKit LSP server must be launched on the WSL system.
 Open the project from the WSL filesystem, e.g. \\wsl.localhost\Ubuntu\projects\my-project.
 Noctule detects Swift toolchains managed by Swiftly, which are located on the WSL Linux system, and launches the LSP server inside the WSL system.

-Opening an XCode Project#
+Opening an Xcode Project#

 macOS only